Large deviations and slowdown asymptotics for one-dimensional excited random walks: Large Deviations for the Branching Process

-Therefore, we need to show that $P(V_n = 0)$ doesn't decay exponentially fast in $n$.
-The explanation of the representation \eqref{TnVirep} implies that $P(T_n < T_{-1}) = P(U_0^n = 0) \leq P(V_n = 0)$, and thus we are reduced to showing that $P(T_n < T_{-1})$ doesn't decay exponentially fast in $n$.
+Therefore, we need to show that $P(V_n = 0)$ does not decay exponentially fast in $n$.
+The explanation of the representation \eqref{TnVirep} implies that $P(T_n < T_{-1}) = P(U_0^n = 0) \leq P(V_n = 0)$, and thus we are reduced to showing that $P(T_n < T_{-1})$ does not decay exponentially fast in $n$.
 In fact, we claim that there exists a constant $C>0$ such that \be P(T_n < T_{-1}) \geq C n^{-M-1} \ee To see this, suppose that the first $2M+1$ steps of the random walk alternate between 0 and 1.
 The probability of this happening is

 At this point the random walker has consumed all the ``cookies'' at the sites $0$ and $1$.
 Therefore, by a simple symmetric random walk computation, the probability that the random walk from this point hits $x=2$ before $x=-1$ is $2/3$.
 Since $\d<0$ the random walk will eventually return from $x=2$ to $x=1$ again, and then the probability that the random walk again jumps $M$ more times from $x=1$ to $x=2$ without hitting $x=-1$ is $(2/3)^{M}$.
 After jumping from $x=1$ to $x=2$ a total of $M+1$ times there are no longer any cookies at $x=2$ either, and thus the probability that the random walk now jumps $M+1$ times from $x=2$ to $x=3$ without visiting $x=-1$ is $(3/4)^{M+1}$.
 We continue this process at successive sites to the right until the random walk makes $M+1$ jumps from $x=n-2$ to $x=n-1$ without hitting $x=-1$ (which happens with probability $((n-1)/n)^{M+1}$).
 Upon this last jump to $x=n-1$ the random walk has consumed all cookies at $x=n-1$ and so the probability that the next step is to the right is $1/2$.
 Putting together the above information we obtain the lower bound